 Earthquake and Disaster Preparedness

-quakeAt the January 2006 General Meeting, Ben Gonzales and Mary Melendrez from the Santa Ana Fire Department talked about the importance of emergency preparation and the City programs to help.
+quakeAt the January 2006 General Meeting, the Santa Ana Fire Department talked about the importance of emergency preparation and the City programs to help.

-The Fire Department offers CERT training (Community Emergency Response Team).
-It's designed to give you the skills to help your family and your neighbors in the event of a catastrophic disaster.
+The Fire Department offered CERT training (Community Emergency Response Team).
+It's a national program designed to give you the skills to help your family and your neighbors in the event of a catastrophic disaster.
 Community services like police and fire may be unable to respond for three days or more in a disaster, would you know what to do?
-It's a 4-week program (2 days/week) program that teaches:
+It's a program that teaches:

 • Disaster Preparedness